elias-pschernig/Shitty-Novel/book.md

 # Chapter 3

-When I come to, I'm in a chair in a tiny room.
+When I come to, I'm alone in a chair in a tiny room.
 There are machines for measuring eye-sight on one side of me, and directly ahead is a faint projection of letters in a box on the wall.